Ledrunning/TinnyMonitor/README.md

 # TinnyMonitor
-Desktop application for hardware weather station
+Desktop application for hardware weather station you should find it on this repository - https://github.com/Ledrunning/HomeMeteostation

 ## Application Capabilities